open-gpdb/gpdb/gpMgmt/bin/el8_migrate_locale/README.md

 Example Usage for using nthreads (check passed example):
 $ python el8_migrate_locale.py precheck-table --out table.out --nthread 3
-2023-10-18 11:19:11,717 - INFO - There are 4 partitioned tables in database test that should be checked when doing OS upgrade from EL7->EL8.
+2023-10-18 11:19:11,717 - INFO - There are 4 partitioned tables in database test that should be checked when doing OS upgrade from EL7 to EL8.
 2023-10-18 11:19:11,718 - INFO - worker[0]: begin:
 2023-10-18 11:19:11,718 - INFO - worker[0]: connect to <test> ...
 2023-10-18 11:19:11,718 - INFO - worker[1]: begin: